Badsha1996/pantokrator-ai/README.md

 # Project Pantokrator

-**A local-first, hybrid, personal AI assistant for one 16 GB Apple Silicon Mac.**
+**A local-first, hybrid, Reasrch based AI assistant for one 16 GB Apple Silicon Mac.**

 ## 0. What we are building